Structured Robust Submodular Maximization: Offline and Online Algorithms: Introduction

+To achieve a tight bound on the size of the family $\ell$, we use an improved version of the continuous greedy algorithm \citep{vondrak2008optimal, badanidiyuru_vondrak14} as the inner algorithm $\A$.
+Since the continuous greedy algorithm achieves a $1-1/e$ approximation ratio, we need $\ell = \lceil\ln \frac{k}{\epsilon}\rceil$ feasible sets to achieve a $1-\epsilon$ fraction of the true optimum, which matches the hardness result presented in \citep{krause2008robust}.
+This bi-criteria algorithm is much simpler than the one presented in \citep{torrico_etal19}.
+We present the main offline results and the corresponding proofs in Section~\ref{sec:offline}.

+One might hope that similar results can be obtained even when functions are non-monotone (but still submodular).
+As we show in Section \ref{sec:necc_mon} this is not possible.
+To support our theoretical guarantees we provide an exhaustive computational study in Section \ref{sec:offline_experiments}.
+In this part, we observe that the main computational bottleneck of the bi-criteria algorithms is to \emph{certify} near-optimality of the output solution.
+To solve this, we present significant implementation improvements such as lazy evaluations and an early stopping criterion, which empirically show how the computational cost can be drastically improved.

+Our offline approach is quite flexible in the sense that Theorem \ref{theorem1:offline} uses an arbitrary algorithm $\A$.
+This allows us to consider different algorithms in the literature of submodular optimization and further extend our results to other classes of constraints, such as knapsack constraints or multiple matroids.
+We describe these extensions in Section~\ref{sec:extensions}.

 A natural question is whether our algorithm can be carried over into the online setting, where functions are revealed over time.
-For the online setting, we present the first results for robust submodular optimization.
+For the online variant, we present the following result: \begin{theorem} For the online robust submodular optimization problem \eqref{eq:regret}, \nhedit{for any $0<\epsilon<1$,} there is a randomized polynomial time algorithm that returns a set $S^t$ for each stage $t\in [T]$, we get